 Research

 Amazon.com : soil ph meter Inexpensive devices exist on Amazon, but initial research does not reveal “how” the measurement is made, or what the accuracy may be.
+Possibly buy a cheap one, test it, then do a tear-down.

-pH Sensors - zimmerandpeacock (zimmerpeacocktech.com) This sensor is about $10 in 600 quantities.
+Searching for sensors: pH Sensors - zimmerandpeacock (zimmerpeacocktech.com) This sensor is about $10 in 600 quantities.
 It isn’t clear w/o more research how to interface to it, however one short video shows using it as a 2-wire sensor.
-Some not determined electronics converts it to a simple voltage level representing pH.
+Some not detailed electronics convert it to a simple voltage level representing pH.

-Possibly buy a cheap one, test it, then do a tear-down.

-Enclosure Air Temp
+PCB Interface

+x-pin:

+Chamber Temperature

 Operating Range: 0C to 55C (32F to 130F)